ncalteen/actions-docker-training/Exercises/12-Add-Security-Scaning.md

 4. Open a pull request and merge the `security` branch into the `main` branch, making sure to delete the `security` branch after doing so

-   In the pull request, you will see the _security_ workflow running and the results when it completes.
+   In the pull request, you will see the _CodeQL Security Analysis_ workflow running and the results when it completes.
 You can review the logs of the run and the steps it took by selecting **Details** next to the action.
 You can experiment with this action by making additional updates to the code and committing it.